born2bemedia/lyxiom/src/lib/policies/privacy-policy.md

 We take privacy seriously and will only share your personal information when necessary or as outlined below:

-- **Internal Company Use**: We may share your personal information within **Luxiom LTD** for internal purposes, including within teams responsible for marketing, service provision, and customer support.
+- **Internal Company Use**: We may share your personal information within **Lyxiom LTD** for internal purposes, including within teams responsible for marketing, service provision, and customer support.
 - **Service Providers**: We work with trusted service providers who perform specific functions on our behalf, such as hosting, data analytics, and customer support.
 These providers are only authorised to use your personal information to conduct their services and comply with applicable laws.
 - **Legal Requirements and Protection of Rights**: We may disclose your information if required by law or in response to legal processes, such as court orders or subpoenas.
 This may include cooperating with government agencies or law enforcement authorities domestically and internationally.
 We may also share information to protect our legal rights, ensure safety, or prevent illegal activities.
 - **Business Transfers**: In the event of a sale, merger, or transfer of business assets, your information may be part of the transaction, but we will ensure it remains protected under this Privacy Policy.